sharingapples/react-native-transition/README.md

 views and are being transitioned on automatic intervals, instance method could be used for a much individual instance access through `refs`.

+**getBounds()**
+Retreive the bounding size of the Transition componet.
+It returns an object with { width, height }.
+The bounding size is not available until the component has been attached.

 **Arguments**
 > **element** *(Element)*: The element that needs to be rendered via transition.
 > **style** *(object)*: Override the transition style for this specific transition.